Skip to main content

 The workspace layout

 The second glob is load-bearing.
 The five runtime adapters live one level deeper, packages/adapters/{native,openclaw,claude-code,codex,hermes}, so without packages/adapters/* pnpm would not discover them and workspace:* resolution would fail.
-The result is 25 packages (20 top-level under packages/* plus 5 nested adapters) and two apps. @clawboo/tsconfig is the shared TypeScript-config root, base.json, react.json, node.json.
+The result is 30 packages (25 top-level under packages/* plus 5 nested adapters; packages/adapters itself is a glob container with no package.json), two apps, and the docs/ Mintlify site (hand-edited Markdown, deployed as-is). @clawboo/tsconfig is the shared TypeScript-config root, base.json, react.json, node.json.
 It is a devDependency everywhere and has no runtime edge, so it doesn’t appear in the dependency graph that drives the build order.

 The build pipeline (Turbo)